dux/tic-tac-toe/README.md

 No usage of any pre-processors as SASS or CoffeeScript or TypeScript.

 That is the reason JS in public/js

-## OR backend DB mapper

-DataMaper, cleaner to get it working in Sinatra then AR

 ## Install